-Users can upload a bid sheet or create one offline and simply upload it.
+Users can upload a bid sheet or create one offline in Microsoft Excel and simply upload it.
 A bid sheet template can be downloaded to help get started by clicking the “Download” button where you can begin designing your bid sheet.You can also upload an excel file by clicking “Choose a file” or even simply dragging and dropping a file in the upload area.
 See Figure 1:

 The AI does the hard work importing your design into the system.
 It determines everything from a column being a Currency, Number or Text input to whether it is an optional or mandatory input.
 The system will also determine which column to use as the Lot Identifier:

 Also, if a column already contains values, then the tool will set the ‘Input by’ to ‘Purchaser’ (whereas empty columns will have the ‘Input by’ defaulted to ‘Bidder’).